-Although the federal government did not issue a closing order, several local governments ordered restaurants in their territories to either close or limit their services to deliveries.
+Although the federal government did not issue a closing order, several local governments ordered restaurants in their territories to either close or limit their services to deliveries and to-go orders.
 This has been tough on restaurateurs who are now struggling to survive.
 Many of them claim they haven’t been able to cover their overhead.

 Supermarkets New Policies